suikitetu/cpp_zappy/README.md

 # cpp_zappy
 This repository contains code for the "cpp_zappy" EPITECH project.
-It's used as a coding example for a potential Internship with Cyanide Studio
+It's used as a coding example for a potential Internship with Ankama Games

 Ce projet à pour but de faire fonctionner en synchronisation trois éléments :